praekeltfoundation/docker-supervisor/README.md

 ### Details:
 Base image: [`praekeltfoundation/python-base`](https://hub.docker.com/r/praekeltfoundation/python-base/)

-This is a Debian Jessie base image with the latest version of Python 2 as well as some customizations to make the installation of our Python software simpler.
+These are base images with the latest version of Python 2 as well as some customizations to make the installation of our Python software simpler.

 The latest version of Supervisor is installed using `pip`, rather than using the package in the Debian repos in order to avoid installing extra dependencies (such as two Pythons).